OpenMS/pyopenms-docs/docs/source/user_guide/map_alignment.rst

     # Example usage:
     plot_transformed_rt_with_trafo(feature_maps, trafos)

 While we do not know the underlying features using just this information, we can see that features in corresponding maps are now nicely aligned  horizontally (the new RT).
 Also, it seems a linear model nicely fits all the data points in each feature map.
-Using a more flexible model like LOWESS will likely result in a worse alignment (try and see for yourself).
+More flexible models (e.g., LOWESS) may overfit and degrade performance—feel; free to experiment.

 .. image:: img/map_alignment_trafos.png